jamesob/biketrip/posts/31-dodge-city.md

 thing was directed by David Lynch.

-I laughed a few times at the absurdity of the situation and got my phone out and tweeted like the dickens.
+I laughed a few times at the absurdity of the situation and got my phone out and tweeted like hell.
 I tried to video the storm, but all the camera picked up was black.
 It was about midnight.

 I laid between the two picnic tables in the hovel, my bike rested against the picnic table to the right of my feet.
 Mike laid behind the picnic table to my